Table of Contents

 Shield Type Volcanic Landforms

-- The Hawaiian volcanoes are the most famous examples.
+- The Hawaiian volcanoes are the most familiar examples.

-- These volcanoes are mostly made up of basalt, a type of lava that is very fluid when erupted.
+- These volcanoes are mostly made up of basaltic lava (very fluid).

 - These volcanoes are not steep.